This is the latest version. For older revisions please refer to the version overview.

 Contact us via firstname.lastname@example.org if you need our offer for a special variant.

-For a deeper introduction into Modbus please refer to https://en.wikipedia.org/wiki/Modbus.
+For a deeper introduction into Modbus please visit https://en.wikipedia.org/wiki/Modbus.

 Quick Start Guide